germancin/Django-Portfolio/README.md

 enter your password

-the create a database and for this project we will create ``portfoliodb``
+then create a database so for this project we will create a database called ``portfoliodb``

 type: ``CREATE DATABASE portfoliodb;``